 Companies must ensure that corporate data is secured and treated in the same manner, regardless if it is used from the office or from someone’s home.

-1) Ensuring that no employee is using a personal PC or a laptop for work – It is no secret that there are many people that use their personal PC or a laptop for work.
-It is the same device on which they are playing Candy Crush with their friends on Facebook, downloading some media, doing online shopping, or their kids use for school or entertainment.
+It is no secret that there are many people that use their personal PC or a laptop for work.
+It is the same device on which they are playing Candy Crush with their friends on Facebook, downloading some media, doing online shopping, or their kids use it for school or entertainment.
 This raises a potential risk of getting company data compromised in case the PC is infected with some malware for example.
 It is not hard to get tricked and scammed over the Internet, even professionals are falling for the phishing attempts.
 So, having a separate PC or a laptop for work for employees is something that should be obligatory.

-2) Ensuring a secure connection between the home and the office – If employees need to access corporate data, there must be a secure way to access it from out of the office.
+If employees need to access corporate data, there must be a secure way to access it from out of the office.
 This can be done via the Virtual Private Network (VPN).
-VPN is a technology that is setup usually between your company’s firewall and your PC, that allows you to access corporate data in a secure way.
-It ensures that communication between you and your corporate network is encrypted and by doing so, it eliminates some of the potential cyber threats like intercepting traffic, or Man-in-the-Middle Attack.
+VPN is a technology that is set up usually between your company’s firewall and your PC, which allows you to access corporate data in a secure way.
+It ensures that communication between you and your corporate network is encrypted and by doing so, it eliminates some of the potential cyber threats like intercepting traffic or Man-in-the-Middle Attack.

 How can ITAF help you?